dustinnoe/wireshark-lesson/1/LessonPlan.md

   #### Select an Interface and Start Capturing (0:05)

   * Take a look at your list of interfaces.
 You'll want to determine the interface that you are using to surf the web.
 If you already know, great!
-If you don't following the test listed below.
+If you don't, just follow the quick test listed below to figure it out.
 This method will work no matter which operating system you are using.

     * Take a look at the list of interfaces in Wireshark.
 To the right of each listed interface there is a graph that represents the flow of packets.
 You are going to cause some traffic to follow and observe it here.
     * Navigate to https://www.google.com/search?q=speed+test